stromtutorial/stromtutorial.github.io/steps/step-10/01-the-likelihood-class.md

 The best way to think about the meaning of these partial likelihood values is to imagine a point (X) immediately below the leaf Y (zero branch length separates X from Y).
 The four values 0.0, 1.0, 0.0, and 1.0, correspond to the probabilities of the state at Y given the state at X. The first 0.0 corresponds to state A at X and says that the probability of seeing a pyrimidine at Y given that there is an A at point X is 0.0 (because the zero branch length means there is no chance that the A at X could change into either a C or T at Y).
 The second 1.0 value corresponds to state C at X and says that the probability of seeing a pyrimidine at Y is 1.0 (certain) because there is already a pyrimidine at X and the zero branch length between X and Y means this pyrimidine cannot change to anything else.

 Partial likelihood arrays will also be calculated at internal nodes of the tree.
-Here, each cell  in the partials vector holds the likelihood (probability of all observed data) above that node in the tree given one particular state at that internal node.
+For an internal node, each cell in the partials vector holds the likelihood (probability of all observed data) above that node in the tree given one particular state at that internal node.
 These internal node partials can be something other than 0.0 or 1.0 because there is length > 0 associated with the edges in the subtree rooted at that internal node.

 ## The setPatternPartitionAssignments member function

 This function specifies the subset to which every pattern belongs.
 The only tricky part is that there may be several BeagleLib instances, and BeagleLib wants pattern and subset indices to be relative to a particular instance.

-For example, supposed there are 3 data subsets, and the first (index 0) and third (index 2) are in instance 0 and contain 5 and 6 patterns, respectively, while the second (index 1) is in a separate instance 1 and has 7 patterns.
+For example, suppose there are 3 data subsets, and the first (index 0) and third (index 2) are in instance 0 and contain 5 and 6 patterns, respectively, while the second (index 1) is in a separate instance 1 and has 7 patterns.
 If these are the actual subset and pattern indices,
 ~~~~~~
 subset  | <----- 0 -----> | <-------- 1 ---------> | <--------- 2 -------> |
 pattern | 0  1  2  3  4   | 6  7  8  9  10  11  12 | 15  16  17  18  19  20|